 If you’ve fractured your penis, you’ll usually know immediately.
-One of the most telling symptoms is a cracking or popping sound—that’s actually the tissue tearing.
+One of the most telling symptoms is a cracking or popping sound—that’s the tissue tearing.
 You’ll also probably lose your erection right away, similar to what happens if you stick a pin in a blown-up balloon.
 Then comes swelling, black-and-blue bruising, and, of course, pain.
 Lots and lots of pain.
-If the injury also affects your urethra, you might notice blood when you urinate.
-This means your urethra has ripped.
+There may also be blood when you urinate, which means your urethra has ripped.

 Taking care of your penis is the best way to ensure good sexual health.
 Do not ignore signs that something may be wrong, including having painful intercourse.